Annual Trade Survey

 Internet completion is encouraged by electronic questionnaires with questions, flows and validations adapted to the respondent Legal Unit, which facilitates completion and improves the quality of data collected.
 Online questionnaire designs are designed in such a way that repeated contact with respondents can be avoided or at least reduced.

-Additionally, since the reference year 2018 the number of sample units that not receiving a questionnaire (M’ sample group) has increased.
-This means that statistical information is obtained by combining proprietary administrative information and assignments based on data from similar units with data ('donors') or representative values for the group to which each unit to be assigned belongs.
-This strategy has allowed the total sample size to increase considerably without the number of questionnaires -and therefore, the burden on companies- increasing.
-It has been possible to meet the additional information needs derived from the new practical implementation of the 'Enterprise' concept without increasing the number of questionnaires.
+Intensification of the use of administrative sources.
+Since the reference year 2012, the EEE had already been using, for a part of its sample (group sample M), methods that allow obtaining the complete questionnaire without resorting to completion by the informant, combining administrative information and imputations based on data from similar units with data ('donors') or values representative of the group to which each unit to be imputed belongs.
+As of 2018, the proportion of sample units obtained through these techniques has been increasing each year.
+This strategy has made it possible to considerably increase the total sample size without increasing the number of questionnaires, and therefore the burden on companies.
+In particular, it has been possible in this way to cover the additional information needs derived from the new practical implementation of the 'Enterprise' concept without increasing the number of questionnaires.

 - 16.1Cost and burden